microsoft/vscode-docs/api/extension-guides/debug-extension.md

   - The `compile` and `watch` scripts are used to transpile the TypeScript source into the `out` folder and watch for subsequent source modifications.
   - The dependencies `vscode-debugprotocol`, `vscode-debugadapter`, and `vscode-debugadapter-testsupport` are NPM modules that simplify the development of node-based debug adapters.
 * `src/mockRuntime.ts` is a _mock_ runtime with a simple debug API.
-* The code that _adapts_ the runtime to the debug adapter Protocol lives in `src/mockDebug.ts`.
+* The code that _adapts_ the runtime to the Debug Adapter Protocol lives in `src/mockDebug.ts`.
 Here you find the handlers for the various requests of the DAP.
 * Since the implementation of debugger extension lives in the debug adapter, there is no need to have extension code at all (i.e. code that runs in the extension host process).
 However, Mock Debug has a small `src/extension.ts` because it illustrates what can be done in the extension code of a debugger extension.

 Now build and launch the Mock Debug extension by selecting the **Extension** launch configuration and hitting `F5`.